rejo132/Personal-finance/README.md

 Design Decisions

-Click: Chosen for its simplicity and robust option parsing compared to Argparse.
+Click: Chosen for simplicity and robust option parsing.
-SQLAlchemy ORM: Used for type safety and relationships, with cascade deletes to ensure data integrity.
+SQLAlchemy ORM: Used for type safety and relationships, with cascade deletes.
-SQLite: Lightweight database suitable for a CLI application.
+SQLite: Lightweight database for CLI.
-Modular Structure: Separates CLI, logic, and models for maintainability.
+Modular Structure: Separates concerns for maintainability.
-Unit Tests: Added to ensure helper function reliability.
+Unit Tests: Ensure helper function reliability.

 Learning Goals